Occupation of Istanbul

-Allied troops occupied zones based on the existing divisions of Istanbul and set up an Allied military administration early in December 1918.
-The occupation had two stages: the initial phase in accordance with the Armistice gave way in 1920 to a more formal arrangement under the Treaty of Sèvres.
+Allied troops occupied zones based on the existing divisions of Istanbul (Constantinople) and set up an Allied military administration early in December 1918.
+The occupation had two stages: the initial phase in accordance with the Armistice gave way in 1920 to a more formal arrangement on the eve of the signing of the Treaty of Sèvres.
 Ultimately, the Treaty of Lausanne, signed on 24 July 1923, led to the end of the occupation.
 The last troops of the Allies departed from the city on 4 October 1923, and the first troops of the Ankara government, commanded by Şükrü Naili Pasha (3rd Corps), entered the city with a ceremony on 6 October 1923, which has been marked as the Liberation Day of Istanbul (Turkish: İstanbul'un Kurtuluşu) and is commemorated every year on its anniversary.

-1918 saw the first time the city had changed hands since the Fall of Constantinople in 1453.
-Along with the Occupation of Smyrna, it spurred the establishment of the Turkish National Movement, leading to the Turkish War of Independence.
+1918 was the first time the city had changed hands since the fall of Constantinople in 1453.
+Along with the occupation of Smyrna, it spurred the establishment of the Turkish National Movement, leading to the Turkish War of Independence.

 Background

+Demographics

-The Ottomans estimated that the population of Istanbul in 1920 was between 800,000 and 1,200,000 inhabitants, having collected population statistics from the various religious bodies.
+The Ottomans estimated that the population of Istanbul in 1920 was between 800,000 and 1,200,000 inhabitants, having collected population statistics from various religious bodies.
 The uncertainty in the figure reflects the uncounted population of war refugees and disagreements as to the boundaries of the city.
-Half or less were Muslim, the rest being largely Greek Orthodox, Armenian Orthodox, and Jewish; there had been a substantial Western European population before the war.
+Half or less were Muslim, with the rest being largely Greek Orthodox, Armenian Apostolic, and Jewish; there had been a substantial Western European population before the war.

-Legality of the occupation
+Legal basis

-The Armistice of Mudros of 30 October 1918, which ended Ottoman involvement in World War I, mentions the occupation of Bosporus fort and Dardanelles fort.
-That day, Somerset Gough-Calthorpe, the British signatory, stated the Triple Entente's position that they had no intention to dismantle the government or place it under military occupation by "occupying Constantinople".
-This verbal promise and lack of mention of the occupation of Istanbul in the armistice did not change the realities for the Ottoman Empire.
-Admiral Somerset Gough-Calthorpe puts the British position as "No kind of favour whatsoever to any Turk and to hold out no hope for them".
+The Armistice of Mudros of 30 October 1918, which ended Ottoman involvement in World War I, mentions the occupation of the Bosporus fort and the Dardanelles fort.
+That day, Admiral Somerset Gough-Calthorpe, the British signatory, stated the Triple Entente's position that they had no intention to dismantle the government or to place it under military occupation by "occupying Constantinople".
+This verbal promise and lack of mention of the occupation of Istanbul in the armistice proper did not change the realities for the Ottoman Empire.
+Calthorpe put the British position as "No kind of favour whatsoever to any Turk and to hold out no hope for them".
 The Ottoman side returned to the capital with a personal letter from Calthorpe, intended for Rauf Orbay, in which he promised on behalf of the British government that only British and French troops would be used in the occupation of the Straits fortifications.
 A small number of Ottoman troops could be allowed to stay on in the occupied areas as a symbol of sovereignty.

+Calculations

+Unlike Berlin, Vienna, or Sofia, Constantinople was to be the only Central Power capital to be occupied.
+Lord Curzon ordered the city occupied.
+Motivations included anti-Communism -securing a life line of support for the White Russians, settling the score of the Gallipoli campaign, and weaken the image of Islamist movements in India.